-12.4 Lab Stations
+5.4 Lab Stations

-In this lab you will "visit" several stations that have several black and white images of the Moon (or Earth) and a few questions.
-At some stations we present data comparing the Moon to the Earth or Mars.
+In this lab you will be using a three-ring binder that contains images of the Moon divided into separate sections, or "stations".
+At some stations we present data comparing the Moon to the Earth.
 Using your understanding of simple physical processes here on Earth and information from the class lecture and your reading, you will make observations and draw logical conclusions in much the same way that a planetary geologist would.